 But we’d recommend allowing at least 3 hours here so you are not rushed and have more time to enjoy the Visitor Center and wander around the hilltop after your tour.

 Even if you pre-book your ticket, we recommend arriving at the Visitor Center at least 15 to 20 minutes prior to the beginning of your tour to ensure you have enough time to collect your wristbands and get on the bus in time.

 Day Tours to Hearst Castle?

-If you are staying in Los Angeles or along the Central Coast, you can take a day tour that visits Hearst Castle.
-If you are staying in San Francisco, we don’t know of any day tours, but you can book overnight tours that depart from San Francisco.
+If you are staying in San Francisco or along the Central Coast, you can take a day tour that visits Hearst Castle.
+If you are staying in Los Angeles, we don’t know of any day tours, but you can book overnight tours that depart from Los Angeles.

 Here are some options:

-- This well-rated full day tour from Los Angeles includes the Grand Rooms tour at Hearst Castle plus stops in Santa Barbara and Solvang.
-The tour includes a tour guide and transport to and from Los Angeles in an air-conditioned van or bus.
+- This private full day tour from San Francisco includes the Grand Rooms tour at Hearst Castle plus stops in Santa Barbara and Solvang.
+The tour includes a tour guide and transport to and from San Francisco in an air-conditioned vehicle.

-- This small group wine tasting tour can pick-up visitors from San Luis Obispo or Paso Robles and visits 3 local wineries and Hearst Castle.
+- This small group wine tasting tour picks up visitors from Pismo Beach and visits 2 local wineries and Hearst Castle.

 Best time of year to visit Hearst Castle?